For a great British day trip, Margate is as great and British as it gets.

 Don’t miss the Old Kent Market (you physically can’t as it’s in an eye-catching scarlet building) which is full of craft stalls, food, local ales, cocktails and a big piano for any guests who want to play.

 We found that Broadstairs and Margate took up most of the day considering we had an hour and a half train there & back.
-However, if you’re staying overnight or are super speedy, visit Ramsgate.
-The London train calls there too (before Broadstairs on the way from London and afterwards on the way back) and there’s a pretty harbour and beach.
+However, if you’re staying overnight or are super speedy, visit Ramsgate where you’ll find a pretty harbour and beach.
+The London train calls there too (before Broadstairs on the way from London and afterwards on the way back).